zzzprojects/learn-orm/tutorials/dapper-simplesave/environment-setup.md

 <img src="images/setup-6.png" alt="Dapper.SimpleSave installed successfully">

-Once **Dapper.SimpleSave** has been successfully installed, you are now ready to start your application.
+Once **Dapper.SimpleSave** has been successfully installed.
+You are now ready to start your application.